Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Reduction of the continuous boundary crossing problem to a discrete set of inequalities

+\end{proof} A direct consequence of this lemma is that the probability that the empirical CDF of a uniform sample does not cross a lower boundary is equal to the probability that the order statistics satisfy a set of simultaneous upper bounds. \begin{corollary} Let $U_1, \ldots, U_n \simiid U[0,1]$ be a sample with empirical cumulative distribution $F_n(t) = \tfrac{1}{n} \sum_i 1(U_i \le t)$ and let $b:[0,1] \to \mathbb{R}$ be a function, then

-The reduction can also be made in the other direction, from the calculation of the discrete boundary crossing probability \eqref{eq:order_statistics_upperbound_problem} to the continuous boundary crossing \eqref{eq:pr_binomial_no_cross}. \begin{corollary}[reduction from the discrete to the continuous problem] Let $X_1, \ldots, X_n \simiid U[0,1]$ and let $B_1, \ldots, B_n$ be a set of upper bounds in the discrete boundary crossing probability \eqref{eq:order_statistics_upperbound_problem}.
-Define their cumulative function as $b(t) = \sum_{i} 1(B_i<t)$ then
+where $U_{(1)} \le \cdots \le U_{(n)}$ are the order statistics of the sample and $B_1, \ldots, B_k$ are the first integer crossings of $b(t)$ as defined in Eq. \eqref{eq:t_i_def}. \end{corollary} \begin{proof} By Lemma \ref{lemma:reduction_to_finite}, $b(t) \le n F_n(t)$ for all $t$ if and only if $n F_n(B_i) \ge i$ for all i.
+By the definition of the empirical CDF, $n F_n(B_i) \ge i$ if and only if at least $i$ elements of the sample are at most $B_i$, in other words, that $U_{(i)} \le B_i$.
+The result follows. \end{proof} Hence the problem of computing the non-crossing probability~\eqref{eq:pr_binomial_no_cross}, is reduced to the probability that the inequalities $n F_n(B_i) \ge i$ hold at a finite set of times.
+The reduction can also be made in the other direction, from the calculation of the discrete boundary crossing probability \eqref{eq:order_statistics_upperbound_problem_2} to the continuous boundary crossing \eqref{eq:continuous_noncrossing_prob}. \begin{corollary}[reduction from the discrete to the continuous problem] Let $U_1, \ldots, U_n \simiid U[0,1]$ and let $B_1, \ldots, B_{k}$ be a set of upper bounds in the discrete boundary crossing probability \eqref{eq:order_statistics_upperbound_problem}.
+Define their cumulative function as $b(t) = \sum_{i=1}^{k} 1(B_i \le t)$, then